 MVHR stands for Mechanical Ventilation with Heat Recovery.
 MVHR systems offer a completely balanced system, providing both extract ventilation and a supply of fresh tempered air.
 They provide optimum ventilation for a property with a minimum loss of energy by extracting moisture-laden air from the wet rooms (bathrooms, WCs, kitchen and shower rooms) and at the same time supplying fresh air into the living areas (living rooms, bedrooms, dining room).
 The energy from the extracted air is collected in a high efficiency heat exchange cell before being transferred to the new fresh air and resupplied into the property, creating an all year round, ideal indoor environment.

-MEV stands for Mechanical Extract Ventilation.
+MEV stands for Continuous Mechanical Extract Ventilation.
 MEV systems can be either a whole house centralised unit, or decentralised fans.
 The centralised MEV is also a whole house ventilation system, typically located in a loft space or hallway cupboard.
 Multiple ducts run from the unit to the kitchen, bathroom, ensuites and other wet rooms of a property to simultaneously and continuously extract moisture-laden air from these rooms to control humidity levels.
 They do not feature a heat recovery element, they just provide extract ventilation.

 Building designers are recognising that MVHR helps them to cost effectively contribute towards the improvements in CO2 emissions required by Building Regulations.
 With MVHR, the incoming air is filtered, improving internal air quality and it also negates the need for window trickle vents.
 The benefit of MVHR is that it is much more controllable, it’s a fully balanced system and has a larger impact on the energy efficiency of the dwelling.
 With an MEV system, window trickle vents are required to meet the whole building ventilation rate.